 “Oh, Vena will get over it.”
-Grandpa Martel waved his hand dismissively.
-“Gods know how many arguments we’ve gotten into with her when she thinks we’re ‘helping too much’, and she hasn’t disowned us yet.
+Grandpa Martel waved his hands.
+“Gods know how many arguments we’ve had when she thinks we’re ‘helping too much’, and she hasn’t disowned us yet.
 Unlike your father’s parents did to him, the poor man.”

-“Hey, I didn’t hear about that,” Lillian pouted again.
+“Hey, I didn’t hear about that,” Lillian sulked.

-“What are you going to wear to the banquet?”
-Grandma Martel was practically pawing at her granddaughter’s arm.
-When it was apparent that Ellie didn’t know, she continued.
+“What are you wearing to the banquet?”
+Grandma Martel practically pawed at Ellie’s arm, waiting through only a few seconds of stammering before continuing.
 “I have a lovely dress that I think would suit you perfectly.
 You love green, right?
 I’ll bring it by before we have to leave for our trip, okay?”

 “Be sure to tell us all about the banquet when we return from our trip,” her grandfather smiled.

-The two of them turned their attention toward Lillian and asked her how her life had been lately.
-When Lillian started talking about a weird insect she found in the garden, Ellie found herself detaching from the conversation and looking around at the crowd.
-Her eyes traced the outlines of the nearby herb stalls.
-When she met a gap between two of them, Ellie caught a glimpse of what she could swear was a rat wearing an outfit, running alongside the buildings behind the stalls.
-She blinked and shook her head, furrowing her brow as she focused on the spot, but there was nothing there.
+The two turned their attention toward Lillian and inquired about how she’d been.
+When she started raving about a weird insect she found in the garden, Ellie detached from the conversation and began watching the crowds and tracing her eyes along the outlines of the nearby stalls.
+As she met a gap between two of them, Ellie caught a glimpse of what she swore was a rat wearing a little outfit and running alongside the buildings.
+She shook her head and furrowed her brow, then focused again on the spot only to find nothing there.

-Her head turned further to the left, spotting the same bundle of fur between another gap.
-It was most certainly a rat wearing an outfit; a blue shirt and green waistcoat.
-The rat stood on its hind legs and looked back over its shoulder as though it were keeping watch.
-So intently focused on whatever was behind it that the rat didn’t even notice Ellie staring.
-She was afraid to blink, feeling as though doing so would make the rat disappear.
-Unfortunately, it wasn’t long before the rat jolted and ran again, scuttling into a nearby alley.
+Ellie turned her head further to the left and spotted the same bundle of fluff between another gap.
+Now she knew it was most certainly a rat wearing clothes; a blue shirt and green waistcoat, to be precise.
+The rat stood on its hind legs and stared back over its shoulder as though it were keeping watch.
+So intently focused was it on whatever was behind that the rat didn’t even notice Ellie.
+She was afraid to blink in case it might disappear—and so it did as it as it scurried into the nearby alley.

 “Oh.”
-She turned toward them.
+She blinked and turned to them.
 “Sorry, did you say something?”

 “No, but you looked like you were in a daze.
 Is the heat getting to you?”

-“I’m alright.
-I just...”
-She pointed toward the gap.
+“I’m all right, I just…” Ellie pointed toward the gap.
 “I could have sworn I just saw a rat in a waistcoat run by.
 Maybe it was a wizard’s familiar?”

 “Well, that wouldn’t be unlikely,” their grandfather said.
-“Although it seems a bit early for the performing wizards to be arriving for the festival.”
+“Although it seems a bit early for the performing wizards to arrive for the festival.”

 “What if it’s a witch’s familiar?”
 Lillian asked excitedly.

-“I think witches tend to use birds,” Grandma Martel chuckled.
+“I think witches tend to use birds or cats,” Grandma Martel chuckled.

 “Is he—is he looking right at us?” she stuttered.

 There was no mistaking that the man was watching them.
-Ellie thrust her head to the side, breaking her gaze from him.
-She focused on the bag slung over her sister’s shoulder as the overbearing discomfort settled in her stomach and bit her lip as it churned.
-Lillian turned to her sister after the man disappeared down the alley.
+Ellie thrust her head to the side and broke her gaze from him, focusing on taming the overbearing discomfort that had settled in her stomach.
+Lillian, however, refused to turn away until the man vanished down the alley.

 “How long was he watching us for?”

 “I don’t know and I don’t want to know.”
-Ellie breathed deeply as she tried to overcome her nausea.
+Ellie breathed deeply as she struggled to overcome her nausea.
 “Let’s just forget about this, okay?”

 “You sound like Mum…”